vchellapilla/Capstone3/README.md

 <p>The target audience for this project is Letterboxd users. </p>

 <h3>Envisioned Approach</h3>
-<p>Creating a recommendation system based on collaborative filtering (using a matrix factorization-based model or KNN) that provides users with movie recommendations based on their movie history and past reviews/ratings.
+<p>Creating a recommendation system based on user-based, model-based collaborative filtering that provides users with movie recommendations based on their past reviews/ratings and how that compares to similar users with similar preferences.
 Steps in the process include:<br>
 • Data Wrangling/Cleaning<br>
 • Exploratory Data Analysis and Hypothesis Testing<br>
 • Feature Engineering and Data Modeling<br>